Dish of Succotash

 1. Lima Beans:

-Frozen Lima Beans are the best option, but fresh (unlikely) or dried can be used.
-If dried, soak 1/2 cup dried beans overnight with 1 t Salt, and then cook until tender.
+Frozen Lima Beans are the best option, but fresh (unlikely), canned or dried can be used.
+If dried, soak 1/2 cup dried beans overnight with 1 t Salt, and then simmer until tender.

 2. Corn Kernels:

-Fresh are prefered, but if not available, canned or frozen will do fine.
-Of course Native Americans and early Settlers used dried corn kernels when fresh weren't available, but that isn't necessary for us.
+Fresh are preferred, but if not available, canned or frozen will do fine.
+Of course Native Americans and early Settlers soaked dried corn kernels when fresh weren't available, but that isn't necessary for us.

 3. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch, ar=as required tt=to taste